Bio Overview

 *

-Visual Arts History: I spent over 20 years weaving together words, music, and ritual as an ordained minister.
+Visual Arts History: I have spent over 20 years weaving together words, music, and ritual as an ordained minister.
 My vision deteriorated significantly after I was infected with Lyme disease in 2015, necessitating early retirement.
-As my health improved and vision returned, I took up painting as a way to celebrate the gift of sight.
+As my health improved and vision returned I took up painting as a way to celebrate the gift of sight.
 As a way to inspire neighbors during Covid 2020 I started displaying my paintings on the fence around my home.
-In September 2022 I displayed/sold my paintings for the first time as a Resident Artist at the Kings Mountain Art Fair in Woodside, CA - and learned that displaying/painting is not what I feel called to.
+In 2021 many were displayed at the UU Church of Palo Alto Art Gallery.
+In September 2022 I displayed/sold my paintings for the first time as a Resident Artist at the Kings Mountain Art Fair in Woodside, CA. That experience taught me that displaying/painting takes more time and energy than I can spare.
+I am glad to know that now, as it allows me to focus on the process, rather than the outcome.

-I consider painting “a form of prayer, a way to transcend the limitations of time and space, and to connect deeply with the sacred ground of the present.”
-Most recently I have delighted in collecting soil from distant beloved places, grinding and mixing it with linseed oil, and using that to paint those very places; and painting lightly over gold/glitter in order to convey the sacred sparks woven through creation.
-I have also been combining scripture study with the arts through my monthly "Beyond Words" sessions, offered at Congregational Beth Jacob.
+I have delighted in collecting soil from distant beloved places, grinding and mixing it with linseed oil, and using that to paint those very places.
+I also enjoy painting lightly over gold/glitter in order to convey the sacred sparks woven through creation.
+Combining scripture study with the arts through the "Beyond Words" sessions recently offered at Congregational Beth Jacob was a tremendous joy.

 On occasion I may gift or sell my paintings.
 Let me know if you'd like to know more about that.

-I was ordained as an Interfaith Minister in 2000; received my M.Div through Meadville Lombard Theological School (Chicago, ILL); was ordained as a Unitarian Universalist Minister by the Unitarian Universalist Community Church of Santa Monica, CA in 2005; and was granted Final Fellowship by the UUA in 2008.
+I was ordained as an Interfaith Minister in 2000; received my M.Div through Meadville Lombard Theological School (Chicago, ILL) in 2005; was ordained as a Unitarian Universalist Minister by the Unitarian Universalist Community Church of Santa Monica, CA in 2005; and was granted Final Fellowship by the UUA in 2008.

 *